Organizing Repository

 Generally speaking, labels

-🏷️ are key/value pairs that are attached to objects, such as APIs & Services or Importer Jobs.
-Labels are intended to be used to specify identifying attributes of objects that are meaningful and relevant to your business or organization, but do not directly imply semantics to the core system.
+🏷️ are key/value pairs attached to objects, such as APIs & Services or Importer Jobs.
+Labels are intended to specify the identifying attributes of objects that are meaningful and relevant to your business or organization, but do not directly imply semantics to the core system.

 Some example labels that may suit your classification needs: